Jerome E. Listecki

-Jerome Edward Listecki (born March 12, 1949) is an American prelate of the Roman Catholic Church who has served as Archbishop of the Archdiocese of Milwaukee, Wisconsin, since 2010.
+Jerome Edward Listecki (born March 12, 1949) is an American prelate of the Roman Catholic Church.
+He served as the eleventh archbishop of the Roman Catholic Archdiocese of Milwaukee from 2010 to 2025.

-Previously Listecki served as an auxiliary bishop of the Archdiocese of Chicago (2001–2004) and as the Bishop of the Diocese of La Crosse (2004–2009).
+Listecki previously served as an auxiliary bishop of the Archdiocese of Chicago (2001–2004) and as Bishop of La Crosse (2004–2009).

 Biography

 Early years

-Jerome Listecki was born in Chicago, Illinois, and raised on the Southeast Side.
+Listecki was born in Chicago, Illinois, and raised on the Southeast Side.
 His father (d.
 1986) owned a tavern before working as a bus driver for the Chicago Transit Authority.
 Jerome received his early education at the parochial school of St. Michael the Archangel Church before attending Quigley Preparatory Seminary South, from where he graduated in 1967.
 He earned a Bachelor of Arts degree from Saint Joseph College Seminary in 1971, and completed his theological studies at St. Mary of the Lake Seminary (in Mundelein, Illinois).
 During his summers as a seminarian, he worked in a blast furnace sintering plant in the US Steel mills near Chicago.